With the warming weather, I’ve been able to get out and do a little digging in my garden.

 Fennel is another plant that will inhibit the growth of your tomato plants.

-On the other hand, Corn is another plant you don’t want to plant near your tomatoes.
+Corn is another plant you don’t want to plant near your tomatoes.

 They have a common pests, the tomato worm and corn ear worm.